Constitutive relation for the system-spanning dynamically jammed region in response to impact of cornstarch and water suspensions

-The purpose of this letter is to explain the strong impact response of DST fluids.
-We hypothesize that if a dynamically jammed region spans from the impactor to the boundary then it could temporarily support a load like a solid, perhaps strong enough to support a person running on the surface.
-To address this we perform impact experiments with an impactor of diameter $d$ driven at constant velocity $V_{I}$ far enough to see fronts interacting with the boundary, in contrast to experiments which probe the bulk~\cite{WJ12,WRVJ13}, but not so close to the boundary ($\sim 3 \ mm$) to be in the regime studied in Ref.~\cite{LSZ10}.
-Our experiments are at $V_I$ faster than quasistatic, so that fronts exist, but at speeds slow enough that inertial effects are negligible~\cite{Bagnold54,CKB12} (including added mass~\cite{WJ12} and high Mach number ~\cite{LPWG10,POLMFH13}).
-This velocity regime is where steady state DST occurs, but surprisingly quantitative impact experiments have not been reported in this regime.
+To obtain a constitutive relation between force and displacement, we perform impact experiments where we measure the average stress response on the impactor as a function of its displacement into the fluid.
+The impactor is driven far enough into a suspension to see the dynamically jammed region interacting with the boundary, in contrast to previous experiments which probed mainly the response of the bulk \cite{WJ12,WRVJ13, PJ14, HPJ16}, but not so close to the boundary to be affected by short-range boundary effects (i.e.~within $\approx 3$ mm) \cite{LSZ10}.
+Our experiments are at impact velocities faster than quasistatic compression, so that dynamically jammed fronts can exist, but at speeds slow enough that inertial effects are negligible \cite{Bagnold54,CB13} (including added mass \cite{WJ12} and high Mach number effects \cite{LPWG10,POLMFH15, GKL17}).
+This intermediate velocity regime is where the steady-state DST transition occurs (typically at flow velocities $\stackrel{<}{_\sim} 10^{-2}$ m/s in rheometers \cite{MB17}), but surprisingly, systematic force measurements have not yet been reported in this regime as far as we know.

-In order to visualize the front we first performed qualitative experiments in a quasi two-dimensional setup(see Methods).
-The image clearly shows the emergence of a front, roughly semi-circular in shape beneath the impactor shown in Fig.~1a(See Supplementary Video 2).
-Cracks form ~\cite{RMJKS13} and always remain behind the propagating front indicating that the material behind the front is solid-like in character.
-Close inspection shows that the lighter region behind the front is the result of voids opening up between the particles and the wall, an expected result of dilation.
-Dilation from particle contacts is known to trigger DST in steady state shear ~\cite{FHBOB08,BJ12}.
-This image illustrates solid-like properties of the dynamically jammed region as proposed in Ref.~\cite{WJ12}.

-To quantify the stresses and front propagation of the dynamically jammed region, we use a three-dimensional setup to avoid the perturbing effect of sidewalls.
-Since Fig.~1a indicates that visible structural changes accompany front propagation, we perform optical imaging of the top, bottom and side surfaces as shown in Fig.~1(b), while simultaneously measuring the stress $\sigma$ and depth $z$ of the impactor (See Methods).

-In Fig.~1(c) we show a representative graph of the measured stress $\sigma(z)$.
-Although the impactor hits the suspension surface at depth $z=0$ the graph shows clearly that there is no stress $\sigma$ within our resolution of $1600 \ Pa $ until a depth $z_{1}$ is reached.
-After this delay the stress increases beyond $ 10^{5} \ Pa$, enough to hold a person's weight.